 END;

 This example procedure illustrates that the VARIADIC parameter may be used as a regular array: indexing with [] (line 9) and array_length() (lines 6 and 7) function perfectly work with it.
-Note that the first array element has index 1.
+Please note that the first array element has index 1.

 Here are several sample results that are generated by the procedure.